aekendig/invasion-pathogen-communities/README.md

 |transect_seeds_composition_damage.csv                  |plant density data collected from the observational study at JRBP in 2016 |

+## Comments
+Please contact me with any questions about raw data if you are interested in using it for your own project.

 ## Citation
 Kendig, A. E., E. R. Spear, S. C. Daws, S. L. Flory, and E. A. Mordecai.
 (2020).
 Data from: Native perennial and non-native annual grasses shape pathogen community composition and disease severity in a California grassland.
+(Version v1.0).
+Zenodo. http://doi.org/10.5281/zenodo.4062434